acastellane/omi-doc/web-doc/docs/blocs/apollo.md

 ## Description

-Apollo is a card hosting Fire FPGA design and aimed at interconnecting a DIMM with a SLIM/SAS connector (using openCAPI).
+Apollo is a card hosting Fire FPGA RTL design and aimed at interconnecting a DIMM with a SLIM/SAS connector (using OMI - Open Memory Interface).